 These features are designed to help you manage your credit card in a responsible way.
-The low credit limit allows lenders to get a view on how well you manage your account, while reducing risk that you’ll end up in debt.
+The low credit limit allows lenders to get a view on how well you manage your account, while reducing the risk that you’ll end up in debt.
 Providing you consistently show you can stay within your limit and make your repayments on time, your lender could increase your credit limit or reduce your interest rate.

-Alongside this, you will also see your credit score increase; as your lender will update the details it holds on you to main credit reference agencies to show that you’re using your credit responsibly.
+Alongside this, you should also see your credit score increase; as your lender will update the details it holds on you to main credit reference agencies to show that you’re using your credit responsibly.

-Your improved credit rating should help you later on if, for example, you need a mortgage to get on the property ladder, or you need to take out a personal loan to buy a car or make any other major purchase.
+An improved credit rating could help you later on if, for example, you need a mortgage to get on the property ladder, or you need to take out a personal loan to buy a car or make any other major purchase.

 These types of cards are often called ‘credit builder cards’ and designed primarily to provide a solution for those with a low credit score, through either mismanaging their finances in the past, or through having a limited credit history.

 What to watch out for

 The downside of these types of credit cards is that they usually charge much higher annual percentage rates (APRs) than standard credit cards.

-That means it is really important to pay off your balance in full each month if you don’t want to be hit with steep interest charges.
-Avoid just paying the minimum each month otherwise interest will soon mount up and you could struggle to repay what you owe.
+That means if you pay off your balance in full each month, you won’t be hit with steep interest charges.
+If you only make the minimum payment each month, the interest could mount up and you may struggle to repay what you owe.

 If you’re worried about remembering to make monthly repayments on time, set up a Direct Debit at the outset so that you pay off your balance every month automatically.